 Most people with low ceilings will find the PR-1050 ideal for them.
 This rack will be more than enough for you unless you plan on lifting more than 500lbs regularly by yourself.
 It is the cheapest option for a decent-quality short power rack.

-Be sure to then check out my full best squat rack buying guide here.
+Be sure to then check out our full best squat rack buying guide here.
 It will show you the best options of racks that currently exist and give you much more detail about how to choose a squat rack that suits you.

 If you are looking to add a short barbell to your home gym, we have prepared an extensive article on the topic that you can find here.